Frequently Asked Questions

 How long will I be in therapy?

 There’s no one-size-fits-all answer—everyone’s needs, goals, and pace of healing are different.
 Some people seek short-term support for a specific challenge, while others benefit from longer-term work.
 We’ll regularly check in about your goals and how therapy is feeling for you.
-Your agency is central to our work together, as I’m dedicated in supporting you in making the choice that feels right—whether that’s continuing, pausing, or thoughtfully concluding our work when the time feels right.
+Your agency is central to our work together, as I’m dedicated in supporting you to make the choice that feels right—whether that’s continuing, pausing, or thoughtfully concluding our work when the time feels right.

 Do you offer tele-health and in-person sessions?